William Gordon Rutherfurd: Early life

 Rutherfurd was in the thick of the action during the 1794 West Indies campaign, serving with distinction as a junior officer in command of a landing party; storming forts on Martinique and taking part in operations in St Lucia and Guadeloupe.

 He received several accolades for his actions including, on 4 July, promotion to commander of the 16 gun sloop, Nautilus.

 Remaining in the Caribbean, Rutherfurd then made the next leap to Post captain on 15 November 1796.
 In this capacity he successively commanded: The frigate HMS Adventure, the third rate HMS Dictator, the third rate HMS Brunswick and the 5th rate HMS Decade.
-Rutherford was instrumental in several minor skirmishes with enemy shipping amongst the islands, including the capture of Curacoa in 1800 for which he was again lauded.
+Rutherford was instrumental in several minor skirmishes with enemy shipping amongst the islands, including the capture of Curaçao in 1800 for which he was again lauded.
 He returned to home waters in HMS Decade in 1804 and joined the Channel Fleet in the blockade of Cherbourg.
-The following year he was granted the 74 gun new ship Swiftsure participating in the blockade of the French Atlantic Coast and in the summer of 1805 he was dispatched to join Admiral Nelson's fleet off Cadiz and so was present at the battle on 21 October.
+The following year he was granted the 74 gun new ship Swiftsure participating in the blockade of the French Atlantic Coast and in the summer of 1805 he was dispatched to join Admiral Nelson's fleet off Cádiz and so was present at the battle on 21 October.